A building technician gives technical assistance to the professional staff, such as engineers and surveyors, on construction projects.

-- You would wear safety gear on site: hard hat, boots, overalls.
+- You would wear protective gear on site: hard hat, safety boots, overalls.

 - You may have to work some evenings and weekends to meet project deadlines.

-- You may have to live away from home from time to time.
+- Occasionally, you may have to live away from home.

 - You might have to travel to different areas of the country.